José María Pemán

 José María Pemán y Pemartín (8 May 1897 – 19 July 1981) was a Spanish journalist, poet, playwright, novelist, essayist and monarchist intellectual.
+He was a member of Francisco Franco's Falange movement.

 Biography

 José María Pemán y Pemartín was born on 8 May 1897 in Cádiz.
-Originally a student of law, he entered the literary world with a series of poetic works inspired by his native Andalusia (De la vida sencilla, A la rueda, rueda, El barrio de Santa Cruz, and Las flores del bien).
+His father, Juan Gualberto Pemán was an important deputy of the Conservative Party for El Puerto de Santa María, and his mother, María Pemartín, came from a wealthy family from Jerez.
+Originally a student of law, he received his doctorate on Plato from Madrid University.
+He had a brief spell as a criminal lawyer which he discontinued in 1924 following accusations of "a serious irregularity".
+He entered the literary world with a series of poetic works inspired by his native Andalusia (De la vida sencilla, A la rueda, rueda, El barrio de Santa Cruz, and Las flores del bien).
+In August 1927, Pemán was made a knight of the Orden de Montesa by King Alfonso XIII.
 In the 1930s he became a journalist.
-He was elected to seat i of the Real Academia Española on 7 December 1939, he took up his seat on 20 December 1939.
+He was elected to seat i of the Real Academia Española on 7 December 1939, taking it on 20 December.
 He was the director of the royal academy from 1939 to 1940 and 1944 to 1947.

 Pemán often blurred literary genres, and developed a unique style that may be described as equidistant between classicism and modernism, not unfamiliar to readers of ABC and El Alcázar.

 As a dramatist, he wrote historical-religious verse (El divino impaciente and Cuando las Cortes de Cádiz y Cisneros), plays based on Andalusian themes (Noche de levante en calma), and comical costume dramas (Julieta y Romeo and El viento sobre la tierra).